DwcQuocXa/n8n-btc-dca-automate/setup-instructions.md

 - [ ] IP restrictions enabled on Binance API
 - [ ] 2FA enabled on all accounts
 - [ ] `.env` file in `.gitignore`
-- [ ] Backup funds not in trading account
+- [ ] Backup funds not in DCA account
 - [ ] Emergency stop procedure documented

 ## Step 10: Monitoring & Maintenance